 Just two hours and 15 minutes from Christchurch, this town has a unique history and is drenched in culture.
 There are some stunning walkways and beaches, such as Caroline Bay Beach, as well as plenty of tourist attractions like the South Canterbury Museum, to name a few.
 Interestingly, some of the Victorian and Edwardian buildings were constructed in volcanic bluestone and the town was built on deposits of old lava flows.
 Certainly, this spot is worth a day trip.

-4. Hurunui Region
+5. Hurunui Region

 Just one hour and 15 minutes from Christchurch, immerse yourself in plenty of activities that are adventurous, indulgent and unwinding.
 Fitness enthusiasts will love the bike trek through the forest by the lake, over the beach and mountains.
-Meanwhile, others plenty of high country walks or alpine resorts during winter.

-5. Mid Canterbury’s Backcountry
+6. Mid Canterbury’s Backcountry

 Take the scenic route 72 to discover New Zealand’s best kept secret back garden.
 Delight in the alps, epic walk and bike trails, lakes, endangered birds and majestic views.
 Likewise, the swing bridge walk was the location of Edoras in the Lord Of The Rings movies.
 If you’ve got extra funds, take a hot air balloon flight for the most pleasurable experience.
 Rakaia Gorge River Walking Track is another spot tourists love to explore.
 Indeed, one of the best day trips from Christchurch.

 Experience the magic of marine wildlife encounters like dolphins, seals and orcas, and specifically giant sperm whales.
-Just two hours and 20 minutes drive from Christchurch, this incredible coastal town offers plenty of fishing, shopping, delicious food indulgences like crayfish and fantastic hikes like Kaikoura Peninsula Walkway.
+Just two hours and 20 minutes’ drive from Christchurch, this incredible coastal town offers plenty of fishing, shopping, delicious food indulgences like crayfish and fantastic hikes like Kaikoura Peninsula Walkway.
 Spoil yourself some weekend soon to this wonderful day trip.

-7. Hanmer Springs
+8. Hanmer Springs

-8. Banks Peninsula
+9. Banks Peninsula

-9. Arthur’s Pass
+10. Arthur’s Pass

 Drive one hour and 55 minutes to Arthur’s Pass National Park or else opt for the most picturesque train journey in the world via the TranzAlpine train.
 Based at the highest point of the Southern Alps, it makes an iconic day trip for both adults and kids alike.
 Excitingly, there’s other fun activities to avail of such as mountain climbing and trail trekking.
 For train tickets, visit The Great Journeys Of New Zealand website.

-Why not take a three hour drive to the west coast for a change of scenery?
+Why not take a three-hour drive to the west coast for a change of scenery?
 From History House Museum, the 19th century Shantytown Heritage Park, gold mining at the Coal Miners Memorial and historical jade hunting and much more…you’ll be spoilt for options.